gramsower/pizza-parlor/TESTS.md

 Describe: orderPrice(size, topping)
 Test: "It should return the price of a pizza without any additional toppings."
-Code: const orderPrice = new orderPrice("medium")
+Code: const orderPrice = new orderPrice("medium", "0")
 Expected output: 17

 Test: "It should return the price of a pizza with one additional topping."
-Code: const orderPrice = new orderPrice("medium", "2");
+Code: const orderPrice = new orderPrice("medium", "1");
-Expected output: 20
+Expected output: 18.5